ibm-cloud-docs/codeengine/subscription-tutorial.md

 ```
 {: screen}

-For more information about headers and body, see [HTTP headers and body information for Ping events](/docs/codeengine?topic=codeengine-subscribe-ping#sub-header-body-ping).
+For more information about headers and body, see [HTTP headers and body information for cron events](/docs/codeengine?topic=codeengine-subscribe-cron#sub-header-body-cron).

 Note that subscriptions can affect how an application scales.
 For more information, see [Configuring application scaling](/docs/codeengine?topic=codeengine-app-scale).